Real-time Inflation Forecasting Using Non-linear Dimension Reduction Techniques: Linear and non-linear dimension reduction techniques

+Notice that if we set $N_L=q (\ll K)$, we achieve dimension reduction and the output of the network is a (non-linearily) compressed version of the input dataset.
+In principle, what we have just described constitutes the encoding part of the Autoencoder.
+If we are interested in recovering the original dataset $\bm X$ we simply have to add additional layers characterized by increasing numbers of neurons until we reach $N_{L+j} = K$ for $j=1,2,\dots$.

-The lower dimensional representation of our covariate matrix is then obtained by computing the composite map: The optimal sets of $\hat{\bm W} = (\hat{\bm W}^{(0)},\dots,\hat{\bm W}^{(L)})$ and $\hat{b} = (\hat{b}_0,\dots,\hat{b}_L)$ are obtained by computing a loss function, most commonly the mean squared error of the in-sample fit.
+The optimal sets of $\hat{\bm W} = (\hat{\bm W}^{(1)},\dots,\hat{\bm W}^{(L)})$ and $\hat{\bm b} = (\hat{\bm b}_1,\dots,\hat{\bm b}_L)$ are obtained by computing a loss function, most commonly the mean squared error of the in-sample fit.
 The complexity of the neural network is determined by choosing the number of hidden layers $L$ and the number of neurons in each layer $N_l$.
+We perform our forecasting exercise with different sets of tuning parameters and choose one, three, five, and eight hidden layers with the number of neurons evenly being downsized to the desired number of factors.

+For the loss function and the optimization algorithm we stick to common choices in the literature and use the mean squared error loss function and the Adaptive Moment Estimation (ADAM).
+We repeat the optimization procedure in $100$ epochs on at least $84$ batches which corresponds to the average duration of a business cycle in the US.\footnote{The average duration of a business cycle was determined using data provided by The National Bureau of Economic Research on business cycle expansions and recessions.} This implies that we train the algorithm in each epoch with a partition of the original data set of at least the length of one business cycle.
+To capture the dynamics of the different cycles present in the data the optimization procedure needs to be repeated in a reasonably high number of epochs.
+We find that the algorithm converges quickly and setting the number of epochs to $100$ is sufficient.

-We create five hidden layers with the number of neurons evenly downsizing to the desired number of factors.
-Corresponding to the standard literature \citep[see, e.g.,][]{huang2003learning, heaton2008introduction}, a huge number of covariates requires a more complex structure (i.e., a higher number of hidden layers).
-Furthermore, it is recommended to set the number of neurons between the size of the input and the output layer where $N_l$ is high in the first hidden layer and smaller in the following layers.
-We employ the R interface to \texttt{keras} \citep{keras}, a high-level neural networks API and widely used package for implementing deep learning models.
+We employ the \texttt{R} interface to \texttt{keras} \citep{keras}, a high-level neural networks API and widely used package for implementing deep learning models.

-\section{A TVP Regression for Forecasting Inflation}
+\section{A TVP regression for forecasting inflation}

-In the following, we introduce the predictive regression that links our target variable (US inflation) to $\bm Z$ and $p$ lags of inflation.
+In the following, we introduce the predictive regression that links our target variable, inflation in consumer prices, to $\bm Z$ and other observed factors.
 Following \cite{stock1999forecasting}, inflation is specified such that:

 with $\text{CPI}_{t+h}$ denoting the consumer price index in period $t+h$.